José Hipólito Raposo

-José Hipólito Raposo (13 February 1885 - 26 August 1953) was a Portuguese politician, writer, lawyer and historian born in São Vicente da Beira.
+José Hipólito Vaz Raposo (13 February 1885 - 26 August 1953) was a Portuguese politician, writer, lawyer and historian born in São Vicente da Beira.

 Integralism

 He was educated at the University of Coimbra before taking up practice as a lawyer.
 He was part of a conservative monarchist group active within the intelligentsia when, in 1911, he took a trip to Paris with his friend Alberto Monsaraz and whilst there, they established contact with Action Française with whom they shared many aims.
 He joined with Monsaraz, António Sardinha, João do Amaral and José Adriano Pequito Rebelo in relaunching the monarchist journal A Nação Portuguesa in 1913.
 From this basis he became the founder of Integralismo Lusitano that same year along with Monsaraz and Sardinha.
 Raposo became known as one of the main ideologues of the new group and as a theorist he had a deep influence on Plínio Salgado who frequently referenced his works.